rfuzzo/MWSE/docs/source/references/general/csse.md

 location = "D:\\Games\\OpenMW"
 ```

-Because of the implementation of the OpenMW support, a custom config directory is used.
-This means user settings such as resolution must be reconfigured the first time the game is run from this environment.
+Because of the implementation of the OpenMW support, a custom config directory is used at "Data Files\MWSE\tmp\csse\openmw".
+CSSE will make a copy of your settings.cfg file in this folder, but will not keep it synced to any future changes in the OpenMW install.

 ##### Test Environment